-The very word, "termites" is enough to make one shudder, and with good reason.
-That is why it may be best to play it safe and err on the side of caution when mulching near your home's foundation.
+Since termites have the potential to cause a lot of damage, it is best to play it safe and err on the side of caution when mulching near your home's foundation.

-Drainage and termite control are two matters to keep on the front burner when applying mulch to a foundation planting.
-Ensuring adequate drainage is relatively simple: Grade the ground underneath so that it has about a 5-percent slope away from the house, to channel water away from the foundation.
+Having good drainage around a foundation is important anyway, but it is particularly important for termite control because termites like moisture.
+Ensuring adequate drainage is relatively simple: Grade the ground so that it has about a 5-percent slope away from the house to channel water away from the foundation.
 Make sure gutters are clean and divert water away from the foundation by installing downspouts and splash blocks.

 - Should the mulch be allowed to come into contact with the foundation?

-- If so, how deep a layer of mulch is acceptable, meaning how close should the mulch be allowed to come to a wooden surface?
+- If so, how deep a layer of mulch is acceptable, meaning how close should the mulch be allowed to come to a wooden surface of the house wall?

 - Are some types of mulch preferable when it comes to termite control?
 Does a wood mulch actually draw these pests to a yard, in search of a snack?